 If you or someone you know is at risk of eviction in Denver, don’t panic!
 You might well have more options than you think.

-As of August 26th, 2021 the Supreme Court has voided the new eviction moratorium, so there are no longer any current state or federal protections in place against eviction for nonpayment of rent.
-In their place, Colorado governor Jared Polis has instead extended an executive order giving tenants who have applied for rental assistance 30 days before eviction rather than the usual 10 (this is the time between steps 1 and 2 below).
-While this is a wildly insufficient protection for the current crisis, it can still help you, and as there are millions of dollars in federal rental assistance still available to anyone financially impacted by the pandemic, the first thing you may want to do is apply for it, which can be done here or by calling 311.
+As of August 26th, 2021 the Supreme Court has voided the new eviction moratorium, and as of October 3rd Colorado governor Jared Polis has ended his executive order extending the eviction right-to-cure period, so there are no longer any current state or federal protections in place against eviction for nonpayment of rent.
+However, there are millions of dollars in federal rental assistance still available to anyone financially impacted by the pandemic, so the first thing you may want to do is apply for it, which can be done here or by calling 311.
 While applications are being processed very slowly, you can also request help applying or speeding up the process from the Colorado Stability Fund.